 Are the addresses in the Fabric based on USPS-standardized address formats?

 Yes.
 The Fabric uses USPS address standards, and most of the addresses in the Fabric have been certified by CASS (Coding Accuracy Support System) as being USPS-deliverable.

 Will the Location ID remain the same between Fabric versions?

 We are working hard to minimize the extent to which location IDs change over time.
 There are some circumstances, however, when a new location ID will be generated for a location.
 For example, if we add a new BSL to the Fabric, that location will have a new location ID.
 Location IDs will remain constant within each version of the Fabric.

 Will the full Fabric dataset be available?
 Is there additional information of about how it was generated?

-For information about how the Fabric was generated, see this video tutorial and methods manual:
+For information about how the Fabric was generated and what is contained in the Fabric files, see this video tutorial, methods manuals and data dictionaries: